PatchesOhoulihan/frontends-inspiration-plain/readme.md

-# Frontend Adserver
+# Webdevelopment Scaffold

+OH WAIT!!
+You want how they look in action?!
+[Take a look here](hhttps://patchesohoulihan.github.io/frontends-inspiration-plain/)

-Frontend for the Adserver I wrote use this Backend for it.
+Setup I use for my plain Frontend Projects

 ## Getting Started

-The Project uses the following Technologies:
+The Scaffold use the following Technologies:
 - Node
 - Gulp
 - Less